 How is commute time important?

 A long commute time (>45 minutes) can be extremely tiring when you’re working on calls but also may be unsafe to travel when you’re working long hours between shifts.
-Importantly though, hospitals should all provide you with a room to stay overnight should you feel unsafe to travel home.
+Importantly though, hospitals should all provide you with a room to stay overnight should you feel unsafe traveling home.
 A longer commute time may be preferred by some people than the expenses of having to move house or live away from friends & family.
 A further thing to consider is whether you will be using public transport or driving.
 Public transport offers the advantage of being safe even when you are exhausted but can be unreliable & impossible when shifts finish late.

 What things are important about the location?